-A hostile takeover is when one company tries to obtain another company through hostile or unfriendly means.
-This can include a tender offer, where the hostile company makes an offer to buy the other company’s shares directly from shareholders, or a proxy fight, where the hostile company tries to replace the other company’s board of directors.
+There are various ways a hostile takeover can occur.
+The hostile company or investor may make a tender offer to buy the other company’s shares directly from shareholders.
+Or they may attempt a proxy fight, where the hostile company tries to replace the other company’s board of directors.

-The machinations of hostile takeovers may seem remote for regular investors.
-However, if you own shares of the companies involved, the outcomes of a takeover can be important for short- and long-term stock price movements.
+The implications of a hostile takeover can affect investors of all stripes.
+If you own shares of the companies involved, the outcome of a takeover can be important for short- and long-term stock price movements.

 How Hostile Takeovers Work